hank2020great/MiLMoreInfo/README.md

 - **Ablation study (Suppl.
 I):** Wilcoxon signed-rank tests confirm each PTC component contributes significantly.
 - **New synthetic validation (Suppl.
 X):** The 'Poisoned Spiral' experiment independently verifies both LH-P conditions (C1 and C2).
 - **New Figure on Synthetic Validation of LH-P Theory and MiL.
 See  Figure 3**
-- **New SOTA comparison:** We add a new subsection: `\subsection{Comparing MiL with Recent Small-Sample SOTA Models}` in paper.
+- **New SOTA impelementations:** We add a new subsection: `\subsection{Comparing MiL with Recent Small-Sample SOTA Models}` in paper.
 MiL is benchmarked against the latest small-sample foundation models — **TabPFN** (*Nature* 2025) and **TabLLM** (AISTAT 2023).
 MiL statistically outperforms both (sign test: p = 0.004 vs TabPFN; p = 0.00003 vs TabLLM).
 Both foundation models suffer majority-class collapse on imbalanced LH-Ps, while MiL achieves 100% minority sensitivity.
 - **New Figure for SC-let (an extension of MiL for large vision data): Figure 5**
 - **New subsection: Extending MiL to handle large scale vision data: Tiny ImageNet data (00 classes, 100,000 training images, 64 × 64 resolution) and its results on SC-let is added besides the original CIFAR100 data.**
   **New Tables: table 3 and Table 4**